Adin Ballou

 Adin Ballou (April 23, 1803 – August 5, 1890) was an American proponent of Christian nonresistance, Christian anarchism, and Christian socialism.
 He was also an abolitionist and the founder of the Hopedale Community.
+As well, he was a Christian universalist, specifically a Christian universal restorationist, believing in both universal salvation and the existence of punishment in the afterlife.
+He was also a co-founder of the Massachusetts Association of Universal Restorationists.

 Through his long career as a Universalist and Unitarian minister, he tirelessly advocated for the immediate abolition of slavery and the principles of Christian anarcho-socialism, and promoted the nonviolent theory of praxis (or moral suasion) in his prolific writings.

 Life and works

 Ballou was born on a small farm in Cumberland, Rhode Island.
 Ballou's father was a farmer, and while Ballou craved a school and college education, his father lacked the means to send him.
 At the time of the Christian 'reformation' sweeping through northern Rhode Island, his father became a deacon within the community.

 In early 1822 Adin Ballou married Abigail Sayles.
 Abigail Ballou died in early 1829, soon after the birth of a daughter, Abbie Ballou Heywood.
 Of Ballou's four children, only Abbie Ballou lived to adulthood.
 After his first wife Abigail had died, Ballou became very unwell.
 Lucy Hunt nursed him back to health, and after his sickness had passed, Hunt and Ballou married and remained married for the rest of his life.